What Do You Need for Compositional Generalization in Diffusion Planning?: Preliminaries and Related Work

-\textbf{Diffusion Models:} Diffusion models~\cite{sohl2015deep,ho2020denoising} offer an efficient way train models that can sample from complex distributions.
-Diffusion models train from data points drawn from some target distribution $P$ by taking a sample $x \sim P$ and iteratively adding Gaussian noise, such that $x_{t+1} = x_t + \eta_t, \eta_t \sim \mathcal{N} (0,\sigma^2)$, called the \emph{forward diffusion process}.
-The diffusion model learns the \emph{reverse diffusion process}, where some model (usually a neural network) $f_\theta$ parameterized by $\theta$ is trained to learn $f(x_t,t) = x_{t-1}$ by minimizing the MSE loss between the model's output and the reverse diffusion step: $ \theta = \text{argmin}_\theta \mathbb{E} || f_\theta(x_t) - x_{t-1}||^2_2$.
-Sampling from the new distribution is performed by first sampling from the Gaussian and using the model to reverse-sample the diffusion process: $x_{t-1} = f(x_t,t) + \mathcal{N} (0,\sigma^2\Delta t)$ \cite{24diffusiontutorial,chan2024tutorial}.
+\textbf{Diffusion Models:} Diffusion models~\cite{sohl2015deep,ho2020denoising} are generative models trained on data points drawn from some target distribution $P$ by taking a sample $x \sim P$ and iteratively adding Gaussian noise, such that $x_{t+1} = x_t + \eta_t, \eta_t \sim \mathcal{N} (0,\sigma^2)$, called the \emph{forward diffusion process}.
+The diffusion model learns the \emph{reverse diffusion process}, where a neural network $f_\theta$ is trained to learn $f(x_t,t) = x_{t-1}$ by minimizing the MSE loss between the model's output and the reverse diffusion step: $ \theta^{\star} = \text{argmin}_\theta \sum_{t=1}^T\mathbb{E} || f_\theta(x_t) - x_{t-1}||^2_2$.
+Sampling is performed by sampling from the Gaussian and using the model to reverse-sample the diffusion process by taking repeated steps of size $\Delta t$ from $x_1\to x_0$: $x_{t-1} = f(x_t,t) + \mathcal{N} (0,\sigma^2\Delta t)$\cite{24diffusiontutorial,chan2024tutorial}.
+Many different formulations to diffusion model prediction exist, but most works either predict a clean sample from noise~\cite{li2026basicsletdenoisinggenerative} or the residual noise to remove~\cite{ho2020denoising}.

-\textbf{Diffusion Planning:} Introduced by \citet{janner2022planning}, diffusion planners model trajectories with diffusion.
-A diffusion model predicts an upcoming state or state-action trajectory horizon $H_F$ time-steps long, conditioned on a starting state or state memory of length $H_P$, in an environment with $T$ max steps.
-From the generated plan, actions are executed for a fixed horizon $H_A$ before generating a new trajectory.
-In this work, we are mostly interested in the \emph{whole sequence} planning domain, where $H_A = H_F = T$, and no replanning occurs. \footnote{Diffusion planning should not be confused with the \emph{diffusion policy} formulation, see Appendix \ref{appendix:other_diffusion_planners} for elaboration on the difference.}
+\textbf{Diffusion Planning:} Introduced by \citet{janner2022planning}, diffusion planners model entire trajectories by sampling from diffusion models.
+A diffusion planner generates an upcoming state $s_i\in R^n$ trajectory $\tau$ consisting of a sequence of states $\tau = [s_1,s_2,...,s_{H_F}]$ horizon $H_F$ time-steps long, sometimes conditioned on a state memory of length $H_P$ in an environment with $T$ max steps.
+Actions from the plan are executed for a horizon $H_A$ before generating a new trajectory.
+Here we mostly investigate the \emph{whole-sequence} planning domain, where $H_A = H_F = T$, and no replanning occurs.
+The more common Diffusion Policy~\cite{chi2023diffusion} formulation, where the diffusion model generates a short sequence of actions with high reactivity from frequent re-generation of actions, can be thought of as a special form of diffusion planning where $H_A \approx2H_F <<T$.
+We elaborate on this distinction further in Appendix \ref{appendix:other_diffusion_planners}.